Skip to Main Content Libraries

 In-Text Citation

 There are three ways to format an in-text citation using ACS.
-All three are acceptable, but it is important to pick one and use it throughout your paper.
-Do not use multiple formats in the same paper.
-The formats are:
+It is important to pick one and use it throughout your paper.
+The formats are as follows:

 • Superscript numbers: These numbers will appear small and outside the punctuation of the sentence.
 1